vdarkobar/Home-Cloud/README.md

 > *CT > Resources > Root Disk > Volume Action > Resize*

 - run script to harden Linux server and to install one of the Services,
-- Later, *Bastion/Jump* Server to SSH in.
+- Later, use *Bastion/Jump* Server to SSH in.

 ---